Pablo-Gonzalez-Calderon/showybox-package/README.md

 - Added the `shadow` option
 - Enabled auto-break (`breakable`) functionality for titled showyboxes
 - Removed a thin line that appears in showyboxes with no borders or dashed borders

+### Version 0.2.2

+- Fixed visual extra space around separators
+  - **Details:** Visually, above and below a showybox's separator, looked like there was extra space.
+Adding more space at top and bottom of the body fixes this visual effect.
+- Fixed shadow displacement
+  - **Details:** Instead of displacing the showybox's body from the shadow, now the shadow is displaced from the body.